looter69/mult-choice-bot/readme.md

 [Q] : [A1] : [A2] : [A3] : [A4] : i : j

 Q = Question
-A1-A4 = Possible responses (One of which is correct) i = Indices of the correct response (1-4) j = How many times a Question has to be answered correctly before it's removed from the List
+A1-A4 = Possible responses (1-4 of which are correct)
+i = Indices of the correct response (1-4) j = How many times a Question has to be answered correctly before it's removed from the List